silverbox/dynamodbtool/README.md

 - Not only AWS DynamoDB but also local DynamoDB available.
 - You can use it without any web browser.
 - Show basic info of the table(record count, size, key information)
+- Copy selected cell string to PC'S clipboard.
+- Detail information dialog available.
+- Update the record.
+(Especially, please use it under your responsibility)

 ## Requirement